ds300/derivablejs/README.md

 ---

-Havelock is a truly simple state management library for JavaScript.
+Havelock is a simple holistic state management library for JavaScript.
 It believes in the fundamental interconnectedness of all things and contrives to give you cleaner and more robust code by being the fabric through which your interconnections are woven.

 [![Join the chat at https://gitter.im/ds300/havelock](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ds300/havelock?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)